makker-nl/WeblogicScripts/createDemoUsers/README.md

 $ createDemoUsers.sh demo
 ````

-Where _demo_ refers to the environment to create the users for.
-The [createDemoUsers.sh](createDemoUsers.sh) script will provide expand the _ENV_ parameter to ${ENV}.properties.
-In this example _demo.properties_ will be read.
+Where _demo_ refers to the environment for which to create the users.
+The [createDemoUsers.sh](createDemoUsers.sh) script will provide expand the _ENV_ parameter to _${ENV}.properties_.
+In this example, the property file _demo.properties_ will be read.

 # Resource
 The original Oracle BPM Demo user community is given in the xml file [default-demo-community.xml](default-demo-community.xml).
 This is translated into the [usersAndGroups.properties](usersAndGroups.properties) file.